vimaec/g3d/README.md

 including formats such as FBX, glTF, OBJ, PLY, and in memory data structures used in popular 3D APIs, like Unity, Three.JS, Assimp, and 3dsMax.

-You can read the [VIM AEC blog post about using G3D with Unity here](https://www.vimaec.com/the-g3d-geometry-exchange-format/).

 # Format

 ## BFAST Container